buddhaman/tim_engine/readme.txt

 DONE:

+- Fix bug where limb turns 180 degrees on startup.
+- Go back to editor and restart simulation.
+- Edit learningrate and dev inside simulation.
+- Start simulation from custom definition.
 - Put fakeworldscreen into separate arena, throw away and rebuild when training starts.
 - Set max bodyparts.
 - Show size of proto brain.